A Few Notes On Music

-One evening at home my ears pricked up when I heard a radio announcer say “And here’s a new hit by the first English band to be influenced by the surf sound, Herman’s Hermits”!
-But nope, their version of Goffin/King’s “I’m Into Something Good” lacked any tang of the beach, and its cheesy follow-ups soon put paid to that notion.
+One evening at home my ears pricked up when I heard a radio announcer say “And here’s a new hit by the first English band to be influenced by the surf sound, Herman’s Hermits”.
+But their version of Goffin/King’s “I’m Into Something Good” lacked a real beachy tang despite the woo-oo backing, and its cheesy follow-ups soon put paid to that notion.

 There were so few sources of information about the UK and US music world.
-I remember seeing a few issues of Melody Maker before leaving Hamilton, but I have no idea where I got them from, and I borrowed months-old copies of Fab208 from the family of girls who lived behind us.
+I remember seeing some issues of Melody Maker before leaving Hamilton, but I have no idea who they belonged to, and I borrowed months-old copies of Fab208 from the family of girls who lived behind us.
 A teen pop and movie paper, Fab208 featured fluffy interviews, diet advice, Hollywood gossip and bland music coverage; but their better photos of bands like the Small Faces, the Kinks and the Who were iconic, and satisfied at least part of my curiosity.
 As a teenager I was of course intrigued by the style I found in mags like this, and as much as my minuscule clothes budget could support it, influenced by them.
-When out of school uniform I favoured the polo-neck jumper and suedes, or sandshoes (and a little later, specifically white Bata Bullets), a bit of op-shop corduroy and an old sports jacket.
-In all honesty it was a seriously cheapo and stylistically compromised sartorial situation, but it served just fine for a while and through into university.
+When out of school uniform and heading for town I favoured the polo-neck jumper and suedes, or sandshoes (and a little later, specifically white Bata Bullets), a bit of op-shop corduroy and an old sports jacket.
+In all honesty it was a seriously cheapo and stylistically compromised situation, but it served just fine for a while and through into university.
 Though things would get a little stranger later on.
 In the 7th Form my hair was just long enough for my Second XV rugby coach to point out the need for a trim.
 I resisted, and then broke my collarbone playing against Rotorua Boys’ High and that was the end of high school rugby and regular haircuts.

 Although the occasional overseas act did visit Hamilton in the early ’60s, and I believe even the Kinks passed through in ’64, it was quite late in the piece before I was able to finally get to see a big-name band in concert.
 On Wednesday the 1st of February, 1967, I took the ‘Troggs party’ girl to see the Yardbirds, the Walker Brothers and Roy Orbison at the Founders Theatre.
 This was one of various line-ups the Yardbirds toured with in the months leading up to their eventual slow morphing into Led Zeppelin.
 Jeff Beck had been fired in Texas in October ’66 but such was the scarcity of information available at the time I wasn’t aware of that and not at all sure what the line-up would be.
 So there it was, the astonishing sight of Jimmy Page sawing away at his Fender Telecaster (yes, I’ve checked) with a cello bow on the then unfamiliar “Dazed and Confused”.
 I dearly loved the Yardbirds’ singles like “For Your Love” and “Shapes of Things” but I don’t recall them playing many of their better known hits in that show.
 The audience, I’m sure the majority of whom had come to see the Walker Bros and the Big O in particular, were restrained to say the least.
 Polite clapping followed each number and at one point Keith Relf went to the microphone and said, “You’re a quiet lot, aren’t ya?”.
 The atmosphere was a bit like their gig in Antonioni’s Blow-Up before the riot broke out, but I was still thrilled to be there.